nfosdick/fcb_tomcat/README.md

 ## Overview

 This module installs tomcat on Windows or Linux platforms.
 The init.pp makes use of OS.Name fact to simplify implementation and determine the proper way to install Java.
+The primary purpose of this wrapper module is abstract the complexity of installing tomcat on windows or linux.
+The secondary purpose is to avoid making any manual updates to the linux forge module.
+Thise helps ensure long term supportability and upgrade ability of the forge module.

 ## Module Description